 - + Emissive: causes the object to be fully lit as if from a fully ambient lighting fixture.
-This setting overrides the output of any of the standard Art-Net/sACN controlled lighting fixtures. - + Mask File: 8-bit index number for Folder.
-File of vignette, JPEG, or PNG files to be used as a mask on the topo object.
-Files will be force-fit onto the object based on the object's size not the size of the mask. - Simple four-sided masks can be created as vignettes on the Vignette tab.
-Alternately, more complex masks can be created as JPEG or PNG files using an image editing application.
-For JPEG and PNG files, the amount of masking is based on the brightness of the imagery full white being totally transparent and full black being totally opaque.
+This setting overrides the output of any of the standard Art-Net/sACN controlled lighting fixtures. - + Alpha Matte File: 8-bit index number for Folder.
+File of a vignette, JPEG, or PNG file to be used as an alpha matte on the topo object.
+The matte will be force-fit onto the object based on the object's size not the matte file's size. - Simple, four-sided mattes can be created as vignettes on the Vignette tab.
+More-complex mattes can be applied using JPEG or PNG files.
+When using such files, the resulting alpha value from applying the matte is based on the varying brightness of the image full black being totally transparent and full white being totally opaque, with values in between being partially transparent.